joshdabosh/writeups/2020-NACTF/README.md

-# Newark Academy CTF 2020 Internal
+# Newark Academy CTF 2020

 b1c takes third global and first in highschools (We stole Gabe for one algo challenge *again*).